 In Low, with a 1-1/4″ self-feed bit, we measured 512 RPM—97% of its no-load speed.
 No other drill touches DeWalt’s speed and efficiency while drilling and driving.

 Drilling 3″ deep into concrete with a 1/4″ Bosch Multipurpose bit, the DeWalt DCD797 smoked every other hammer drill in the 18V Compact division.
 Averaging just 5.92 seconds, this hammer drill beat the next fastest drill by over a second per hole!
+For $179 as a bare tool, this DeWalt drill should really go the distance.

 Best DeWalt Drill Bits